Australia Work Visa Requirements for Indian Citizens ✅

 Australia Skills Assessment

 The first requirement for a positive skill assessment is that your occupation must be related to your work experience.
-If there is a mismatch, then you will not get the required points.
-The candidate will have to submit every additional detail requested by the assessing authority.
+If there is a mismatch, you will not get the required points.
+The candidate must submit every additional detail requested by the assessing authority.

 Steps to apply for an Australia Work Visa